Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue

 \subsection{Literature Review}

-We next review two streams of related literature: 1) stochastic gradient-based algorithms; 2) network revenue management problems.
+We next review three streams of related literature.

-{\bf Stochastic Gradient-Based Algorithms}
+\subsubsection{Stochastic Gradient-Based Algorithms.}

-SGD and its numerous variants form one of the most important families of algorithms for solving classical stochastic optimization.
-The upper bounds on the sample and gradient complexities of SGD can be found in seminal works \citep{nemirovski2009robust, bottou2018optimization} and references therein.
-Particularly, the complexity to achieve an $\epsilon$-global optimality is $\mathcal{O}(\epsilon^{-1})$ and $\mathcal{O}(\epsilon^{-2})$ for strongly convex and convex stochastic optimization, respectively (For SGD, sample complexity equals gradient complexity).
+(Projected) SGD and its numerous variants form one of the most important families of algorithms for solving classical stochastic optimization.
+For strongly convex and convex stochastic optimization \citep{nemirovski2009robust, bottou2018optimization}, the complexity to achieve an $\epsilon$-global optimality is $\mathcal{O}(\epsilon^{-1})$ and $\mathcal{O}(\epsilon^{-2})$ , respectively (For SGD, sample complexity equals gradient complexity).
 For nonconvex stochastic optimization, the gradient complexity to achieve an $\epsilon$-stationary point is $\mathcal{O}(\epsilon^{-4})$~\citep{ghadimi2013stochastic, ghadimi2016mini}.